background participants

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.
 While these participant pages are helpful to understand our participants’ stories, they do not begin to describe their diagnostic odysseys.
 A special thank you goes out to our participants and their families for sharing their experiences.

-Female, age 26, with muscle weakness and pain (myalgia), chronic fatigue, exercise intolerance, and severe episodes of weakness, dizziness, and paralysis.
+Female, age 34, with weakness and pain, fatigue, exercise intolerance, and severe episodes of weakness, dizziness, and paralysis.

 Date of Report